charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \label{fig:prov}
 \end{figure*}

+^[DSK: in figure 1, the text column that has read A at the top is far too big in font]

 One may imagine an abstract tradeoff curve between "enabling provenance applications such as reproducibility" as the horizontal axis increasing rightwards and "cost of implementation" that provenance data on the vertical axis increasing upwards).
 A typical status quo, not collecting any provenance data and not using workflows, is at the bottom left: